 Maintaining customer and vendor relationships is one of the most important tasks for any business.
 If you're looking to create an improved cash flow, consider strengthening your current business relationships.
 Despite the introduction of tech enabled processes, a lot of these workflows still require fostering a relationship with customers or vendors.
 As a result of these relationships, you can help ensure reliable sales and a positive cash flow.

 The foundation of customer relationship management comes down to frequent and clear communication, and the delivering of results.
 According to Marshall Freeman: “With trust you generally acquire loyalty between you and your customer.
 This can be crucial when you experience late payments, as customers are generally more encouraged to make payment on time if they have a strong relationship with a vendor or key contact they deal with on a day to day basis.”

 Nurturing your business relationship with clients, vendors and lenders not only helps your business grow, but in times of tight cash flow, they are far more likely to work with you.

 In the past, keeping tabs on cash flows involved using manual accounting-based processes, which were error-prone, time-consuming and would create an arduous and frustrating process for the employees charged with overseeing the completion of these rote tasks.

 Luckily, times have changed and managing your cash flow should not continue being a demanding process.
+Now there are even excel alternatives to help streamline your financial forecasting and planning processes.
 Expense management software can help you monitor your cash flow in real-time, allowing your financial planning team to make better strategic decisions backed by accurate numbers.
 Ultimately, allowing you to not only monitor your cash spend in real time, but also predict recurring expenses to actively manage your forecast.